edsml-hs1623/Wildfire-Prediction/README.md

 - **Models**
   - `ConvLSTM`: Contains the ConvLSTM models used for Objective 1.
-  - `GAN`: Contains the Generative models used for Objective 2.
+  - `DCGAN`: Contains the Generative models used for Objective 2.

 - **Notebooks**
   - `Objective_One.ipynb`: Jupyter notebook for training and testing ConvLSTM models.